What is a Business Capability Map?

 Whether or not you apply a service-oriented model, following these three steps will allow you to move away from rigid, prescriptive modeling in your enterprise business and toward modeling based on value and service.

 Capability mapping helps companies understand the things they need to do to achieve their desired results.
-Properly defined business capability mapping can help to save money, decrease risk and enable business growth.
+Properly defined business capability maps can help to save money, decrease risk and enable business growth.

-With business capability mapping, you may link your execution to strategy by connecting which capabilities support the core strategy pillars, aligning funds to core capabilities, and assigning, monitoring, and measuring key performance indicators.
+With a business capability map, you may link your execution to strategy by connecting which capabilities support the core strategy pillars, aligning funds to core capabilities, and assigning, monitoring, and measuring key performance indicators.